maiatoday/KotlinFlashKards-coroutines/How to use this course/Why/welcome/task.md

 This course is a set of flash cards to revise how to use coroutines.
 It does not replace the [documentation](https://kotlinlang.org/docs/coroutines-overview.html) or a good book.
 It should be used together with other materials.

-Coroutines are *the* builtin and supported way that Kotlin provides to do concurrency.
-It is worthwhile to know the language and library concepts to be able to fluently write code and think about problems and how they could be solved in Kotlin.
+Coroutines are *the* builtin and *supported* way that Kotlin provides to do concurrency.
+It is worthwhile to know the language and library concepts to be able to fluently write code and think about concurrent problems and how they could be solved in Kotlin.

 **Why do this?
 Can't I just look up the syntax with AI or on the internet?**